 It’s common knowledge that if one limits his or her carbohydrate intake during a meal, their blood sugar levels will not rise nearly as much.
-Ketogenic or low-carb diets have also shown to reduce one’s fasting blood sugar.
+Ketogenic or low-carb diets have also been shown to reduce one’s fasting blood sugar.

 In fact, a study lasting 2 years and involving men with prediabetes, discovered that those who practiced healthy nutrition habits and reduced their portions saw a 46% decrease in their risk of diabetes compared to those who didn’t make any lifestyle changes.

-But that doesn’t mean you shouldn’t aim to make improvements, as they will be well worth it.
+But that doesn’t mean we shouldn’t aim to make improvements, as they will be well worth it.
 One 12-month study gave young adults a special program for changing their sedentary lifestyle.
 Unfortunately, after this study had ended, researchers observed that the participants did not decrease their sitting time.

 That’s why it’s crucial to start off with baby steps.
 In other words, set achievable and realistic goals.
 A good example is choosing the stairs instead of the elevator and standing while chatting on the phone.
-This is a great start of reducing any sitting tendencies.
+This is a great start to reducing any sitting tendencies.
 And once again, it will be well worth the effort.

 Fiber is essential for a healthy gut as well as proper weight management.
-Studies involving prediabetic, obese and elderly participants have proven that it helps in keeping one’s insulin and blood glucose levels low.
+Studies involving prediabetic, obese, and elderly participants have proven that it helps in keeping one’s insulin and blood glucose levels low.

 Fiber can be categorized into insoluble and soluble.
 The soluble kind absorbs water, whereas the other kind does not.
-Once in the digestive tract, the soluble fiber mixed with the water forms a type of gel which slows the rate at which one’s food is absorbed.
+Once in the digestive tract, the soluble fiber mixed with the water forms a type of gel that slows the rate at which one’s food is absorbed.